 CREEPS CAN SEEM NICE AT FIRST

 We work with a lot of young people who met their traffickers online.
 Right now, youth and predators are spending more time online, presenting an increased risk, and cybertips to law enforcement are spiking.
 Last month, we released a Public Service Announcement (PSA) video called “Creeps Can Seem Nice at First,” specifically raising awareness about predators grooming youth online during COVID-19.
 The video has been seen over 20,000 times and has been run by several networks.
 Twitter also generously gave us a $5,000 Ad Grant to spread this safety message.
 Please share this message and the practical safety tips that accompany it with youth in your life.
+Watch the PSA video and get 5 safety tips here.

 A SURGE IN GRASSROOTS SUPPORT IS SENDING A STRONG MESSAGE TO CHILDREN: YOU ARE NOT ALONE.